MAC CARES Emergency Grants

-Eligible applicants should complete the CARES grant application available in MAC’s online grant system beginning April 28, 2020.
-MAC staff will review the applications internally to make sure the applicant and the proposed expenses are eligible for funding.
-The grant awards will be based on the criteria outlined in the “Grant Amounts” section above.
+Eligible applicants completed the CARES grant application in MAC’s online grant system beginning April 28, 2020.
+MAC staff reviewed the applications internally to ensure the applicant and proposed expenses were eligible for funding.
+The grant awards were based on the criteria outlined in the “Grant Amounts” section above.

-Awards will be made on a rolling basis beginning April 28, 2020.
+Awards were made on a rolling basis beginning April 28, 2020.